Lier-l/tyu-t.github.io/_posts/2020-03-25-a-big-mistake.md

 ### a big mistake

-A big mistake is made by me today--I exchanged my homework with Wang Sijie's homework accidentally!
+A big mistake was made by me today--I exchanged my homework with Wang Sijie's homework accidentally!
 But the reason is forgivable.
 I help her to change the format of her homework because of her broken computer, but I exchanged them during handing in them accidentally.
 Fortunately I did not exchanged another classmate's homework, otherwise it will be a big disaster.

 It is OK, I do not care the little score, and I feel lucky because her score is higher than mine because of my homework.
 That make me have less sense of guilt.